The University of Queensland

 Primary

-The program aims to develop, educate and sustain teachers who can contribute innovatively and creatively to addressing the educational challenges of social, community and technological change.
+The two year program aims to develop, educate and sustain teachers who can contribute innovatively and creatively to addressing the educational challenges of social, community and technological change.
 It provides the skills and knowledge necessary for teaching to complement the current knowledge and skills gained in your first degree.

 Completion of the Master of Teaching (Primary) will qualify you to teach in all areas of the primary curriculum, including